celestiaorg/CIPs/cips/cip-6.md

 }
 ```

-Note, that no changes are required to `PrepareProposal` or within `CheckTx` as these functions already check that the received bytes can be decoded into the CosmosSDK `Tx` type.
-All other checks are already in place.
+This will now reject undecodable transactions.
+Decodable transactions will still have to pass the `AnteHandlers` before being accepted in a block so no further change is required.

-The mechanism to enforce a minimum fee is already in place in the `DeductFeeDecorator`.
+A mechanism to enforce a minimum fee is already in place in the `DeductFeeDecorator`.
 Currently, this is the validators locally set value sourced from their config.
-Instead this will be replaced with the `global_min_gas_price`, which resides within the `sdk.Context`.
-This value will initially be hardcoded to `0.002utia` until a dynamic pricing mechanism is implemented.
+To switch to a network-wide value, we introduce a new `param.Subspace` which solely consisty of the min gas price.
+If this is unpopulated, it will be set to the default value of `0.002utia` (which matches the current local min gas price).
+As a `param.Subspace`, this value can be modified via governance as can any other parameter.

+The `DeductFeeDecorator` antehandler will receive a new `ante.TxFeeChecker` function called `CheckTxFeeWithGlobalMinGasPrices` which will have access to the same `param.Subspace`.
+For `CheckTx`, it will use the max of either the global min gas price or the local min gas price.
+For `PrepareProposal`, `ProcessProposal` and `DeliverTx` it will only check using the global min gas price and ignore the locally set min gas price.

-The minimum gas price can already be queried through the gRPC client.
+The minimum gas price can already be queried through the gRPC client as can any other parameter.

 ## Security Considerations

 Any modification to the block validity rules (through `PrepareProposal` and `ProcessProposal`) introduces implementation risk that may cause the chain to halt.

-In the initial version of this where a static value is used, changing the value because it is too high or too low will require another major upgrade and thus the value should begin quite conservative until the dynamic pricing mechanism is introduced.
+Given a voting period of one week, it will take at least one week for the network to update the minimum gas price.
+This could potentially be too slow given large swings in the underlying price of TIA.

 ## Copyright